kollegian/git-advanced/Readme.md

 To get the info about the remotes you work on; git show remote <remotename>
 renaming remotes are done via git remote rename <froma> <tob>
 to delete it git remote remove <name>
+BRANCHES
+In order to understand the branches you should undersand that Git stores the data as snapshots by commits.
+Each commit creates and object that has the snapshot of the changes and pointers to the parents.
+When you commit new changes, the pointer of the master moves to the next commit.
+When you create a branch by simply clicking the git branch <name> you have two main pointers, one master pointing the last pushed commit and another one pointing the  same commit but the name of the new branch. but HEAD is another pointer that shows the which branch you are working on.
+To change the HEAD, you can simply press git checkout <branchname>